magento/merchdocs/src/cms/content-staging-preview.md

 ![]({% link images/images-ee/content-staging-preview.png %}){: .zoom}
 _Preview page controls_

-1. Use one of these methods to open a Preview window:
+1. Use one of these methods to open a preview window:

    - _From the Content Staging Dashboard_